-Any content submitted to TeenHelp, whether publicly or 'privately', may be reviewed in full by the Project Coordinators at any time.
+Any content submitted to TeenHelp, whether publicly or privately, may be reviewed in full by the Project Coordinators and selected other senior staff members at any time.
 This includes Private Messages on the Support Forums, which may be selectively monitored based on certain key words.
 These random selections are made in order to protect users from unsuitable messages.
-The Project Coordinators are the only party able to view information that users have elected to keep private.

 No information collected on TeenHelp will be actively disseminated, commercially or otherwise, to third parties or advertisers.
 Such third parties may unduly collect any content that is willingly displayed publicly, but TeenHelp will not play a role in this, and will actively prevent this occurrence where possible.

 Reasonable efforts will be made by the Project Coordinators to protect the privacy of TeenHelp users, and appropriate disciplinary action will be taken against staff members who break these privacy agreements, but TeenHelp can not be held accountable when the actions of any individual or group of individuals results in the inappropriate dissemination of personal information, or when circumstances demand that this Confidentiality Policy must be dismissed; such a decision rests solely with the Project Coordinators.